 This, then, lends some additional depth to the idea that giving someone my attention is the greatest act of love.
 It is precisely so.

 Similarly, there are some objects which have become so imbued with (bestowed) value that they almost seem to become valuable in themselves.
 Religions have done a great job cultivating and honoring these objects (saints, crosses, holy sites, certain words, a particular time of the day, week, month, year), but they exist in every sphere of life.
 Each one of our loves has its own private family of sacred objects.
-These objects are truly boring and mundane to virtually everyone who has or will ever live, but, to a select few initiated lovers, will always contain an abundant supply of meanings and energies.
+These objects are truly boring and mundane to virtually everyone who has or will ever live, but, to a select few initiated lovers, they always contain an overabundant supply of meanings and energies.

 There’s a café in Amsterdam where my younger brother and I got high together for the first time, sitting beside a pair of ancient Dutch women.
-There’s a brick wall in Jerusalem where my friend and I would leave each other inspirational messages, using a thick black marker.
+There’s a brick wall in Jerusalem where my friend and I would leave each other inspirational messages, using a thick black tfillin marker.
 There’s that book that I happened to be reading when I fell in love for the first time.

-In a future post I’d like to focus more directly on the idea of ‘the sacred’, as well the ways in which rituals can help to create and maintain their fictive value.
+In a future post I’d like to focus more directly on the idea of ‘the sacred’, as well the ways in which rituals can help to create and maintain their fictional value.
 In other words, I wonder if and how the ‘sacred’ can be applied to ‘love’, and whether ‘love rituals’ can be devised to help cultivate it.